Bruce Ridge Nature Reserve

 Cultural heritage values

-The reserve protects a number of Aboriginal heritage sites, being the physical (archaeological) traces of the rich Aboriginal history of the area.
-Stone artefacts are found in the reserve, occurring individually and in small scatters on the surface, and areas likely to contain additional Aboriginal heritage sites are known.
+The reserve protects a number of known Aboriginal heritage sites, being the physical (archaeological) traces of the rich Aboriginal history of the area.
+Stone artefacts are found in the reserve, occurring individually and in small scatters on the surface, and it is likely that many as yet unrecorded sites also occur.
 These sites are of cultural significance to Traditional Custodians, linking generations of Aboriginal people over time, and they are also of archaeological significance as an important source of information on the history of the reserve and the ACT region.

 Vegetation communities and associations

-The majority of Bruce Ridge Nature Reserve is stringybark (E. macroryncha) and scribbly gum (E. rossii) forest, with a shrubby understorey, coarse woody litter and scattered small plants in the ground layer.
-A small part of the reserve is woodland, including some endangered yellow box-blakely’s red gum grassy woodland.
+The majority of Bruce Ridge Nature Reserve is Stringybark (Eucalyptus macroryncha) and Scribbly Gum (E. rossii) forest, with a shrubby understorey, coarse woody litter and scattered small plants in the ground layer.
+A small part of the reserve is woodland, including some endangered Yellow Box-Blakely’s Red Gum Grassy Woodland.

 Plants – Land of diversity

-Most of Bruce Ridge is a part of the dry forest vegetation complex found on metasediments in the Black Mountain area which has high plant diversity and a notable orchid flora.
-Species rare in the ACT include black mountain leopard orchid (Diuris nigromontana), button everlasting daisy (Coronidium oxylepis), and rufous midge orchid (Corunastylis clivicola).
+Most of Bruce Ridge is a part of the dry forest vegetation complex found on metasediments in the Black Mountain area, which has high plant diversity and a notable orchid flora.
+Species rare in the ACT include Black Mountain Leopard Orchid (Diuris nigromontana) and Rufous Midge Orchid (Corunastylis clivicola).

 Animals – Home to many